gohugoio/hugo/docs/content/templates/functions.md

 ### i18n

 This translates a piece of content based on your `i18n/en-US.yaml` (and friends) files.
 You can use the [go-i18n](https://github.com/nicksnyder/go-i18n) tools to manage your translations.
 The translations can exist in both the theme and at the root of your repository.

 e.g.: `{{ i18n "translation_id" }}`

+For more information about string translations, see [Translation of strings]({{< relref "content/multilingual.md#translation-of-strings">}}).

 ### T

 `T` is an alias to `i18n`.
 E.g. `{{ T "translation_id" }}`.
->>>>>>> Add multilingual support in Hugo

 ## Times